Transparenz in der Lieferkette und Erklärung zu Sklaverei und Menschenhandel

 MIGRANT WORKER POLICY

 This is specifically intended to protect workers who may be vulnerable to exploitation in the course of international migration.
-The Policy contains requirements including, but not limited to, the prohibition of withholding passports and similar documents and the levying of recruitment fees.
-Within the year, we updated and recommunicated this policy to suppliers to provide more guidance on implementation of the Dhaka Principles for Migration with Dignity.
+The policy contains requirements including, but not limited to, the prohibition of withholding passports and similar documents and the levying of recruitment fees.
+During FY 2020/21 we updated and recommunicated this policy to suppliers to provide more detailed guidance on implementation of the policy and meeting the standards defined within it.

 The full Migrant Worker Policy is available here: Burberry Migrant Worker Policy